How to Plan an Unforgettable California Honeymoon

 • Dina graduated from Columbia College, Columbia University and The Institute of Cul...

 Thanks to the Sierra Nevada Mountains, Mojave Desert, redwood forests, and bluffs and beaches abutting the Pacific Ocean, California's natural beauty is gorgeous.
-Not only can honeymooners appreciate the majestic landscape, but they can also hike, bike, surf, sunbathe, swim and otherwise relish the outdoors.
+Not only can honeymooners appreciate the majestic landscape, but they can also hike, bike, surf, sunbathe, swim and otherwise relish the wilderness—which is ideal for outdoorsy couples.

 After days spent outside, newlyweds can dine at Michelin-starred restaurants, enjoy pampering spa treatments, see artistic masterpieces, visit wineries and stay at luxurious hotels.
 The balance of nature and culture makes for an indulgent, satisfying and romantic vacation.